Creed: Terminology

-Christian creed
+Christianity

 The first confession of faith established within Christianity was the Nicene Creed by the Early Church in 325.
 It was established to summarize the foundations of the Christian faith and to protect believers from false doctrines.
 Various Christian denominations from Protestantism and Evangelical Christianity have published confession of faith as a basis for fellowship among churches of the same denomination.

 Many Christian denominations did not try to be too exhaustive in their confessions of faith and thus allow different opinions on some secondary topics.
 In addition, some churches are open to revising their confession of faith when necessary.
 Moreover, Baptist "confessions of faith" have often had a clause such as this from the First London Baptist Confession (Revised edition, 1646):

 Excommunication

 Excommunication is a practice of the Bible to exclude members who do not respect the Church's confession of faith and do not want to repent.
-It is practiced by all Christian denominations and is intended to protect against the consequences of heretics' teachings and apostasy.
+It is practiced by most Christian denominations and is intended to protect against the consequences of heretics' teachings and apostasy.